JPMorgan Chase designed a workplace for the future. Here’s what that looks like post-RTO

 Generations in the office space

-Outside of more dexterous imaginations, another cause of businesses like JPMorgan embracing hybrid employment is that employees the world over want to return to the office.
+Outside of more dexterous imaginations, another cause of businesses embracing hybrid employment is that employees the world over want to return to the office.
 This seems especially true of younger workers.
 In interviews including the Times’ “What Young Workers Miss Without the ‘Power of Proximity,’ ” Gen Zers and younger Millennials pointed to these benefits of in-person work:

 - More consistent manager feedback for younger workers hoping to advance their careers (The designer of Google’s Mountain View campus, Clive Wilkinson, argues that the office will never “be dead” because it’s “the fermenting ground for people growing into successful adults.”)